-Your local authority will notify you by email on Monday, March 1 to let you know which school place you've been offered.
+Your local authority will notify you by email to let you know which school place you've been offered.
 You can also find out through the Local Authority’s (LA) online education portal.
 Your offer will be the highest preference school on your list that can give your child a place

 If you do not receive an email on offer day, check your junk folder.